What’s the difference between residential and commercial conveyancing?

 A commercial lease will need to be negotiated with the premises’ landlord’s solicitor.
 A commercial property solicitor acting for the prospective tenant will investigate the title, and make enquiries via CPSEs.

-Once the lease document is agreed, it is signed by both parties.
+Once the lease document is agreed upon, it is signed by both parties.
 Any stamp duty is paid and the lease is registered at the Land Registry if required.
 The tenant is then able to move in and begin to operate the business from the premises.

 Thinking of buying or selling a business premises?
 Get in touch

 Commercial property transactions can often be part of a larger transaction, where assets or shares in a company are purchased or sold.
-Our commercial conveyancing lawyers work closely with our corporate and commercial department who are able to draft and negotiate the relevant documentation on behalf of our clients.
+Our commercial conveyancing lawyers work closely with our corporate and commercial department who can draft and negotiate the relevant documentation on behalf of our clients.

 Our commercial property solicitors work with business owners across the South West from our offices in Bristol, and we work closely with our commercial lawyers to provide peace of mind when it comes to making changes to your business.
 Call us on 0117 325 2929 or fill out our online enquiry form.